JPMorgan's 1Q profits rise 5%, helped by higher rates

 FILE- This Nov.
 29, 2018, file photo shows a Chase bank location in Philadelphia.
 JPMorgan Chase & Co. reports financial results Friday, April 12.
 (AP Photo/Matt Rourke, File)

-JPMorgan Chase is reporting that its first-quarter profits rose 5% from a year earlier, helped largely by higher interest rates, which have allowed banks like JPMorgan to charge more for loans.
+JPMorgan Chase's first-quarter profits rose 5% from a year earlier, helped largely by higher interest rates, which have allowed banks like JPMorgan to charge more for loans.
+Higher interest rates helped make up for a drop in trading revenue.

 Continue Reading Below

-The nation's largest bank by assets and profits said it earned $9.18 billion, or $2.65 per share.
+The nation's largest bank by assets and profits said Friday that it earned $9.18 billion, or $2.65 per share.
 That's up from $8.71 billion, or $2.37 per share, in the same period a year ago.
 The results beat analysts' estimates for earnings of $2.35 per share, according to FactSet.

+Banks have benefited in the last two years from the Federal Reserve's decision to steadily raise interest rates, after keeping them near-zero for several years.
+The Fed raised rates four times in 2018, each time by a quarter of a percentage point.
+Higher interest rates mean banks can charge borrowers more for their loans, which directly contributes to banks' bottom lines.

 JPMorgan's net interest income rose 8% from a year ago, while non-interest income was relatively flat, up 1%.

-Revenue for the quarter was $29.85 billion, compared with $28.52 billion a year earlier.
+Firm-wide revenue for the quarter was $29.85 billion, compared with $28.52 billion a year earlier.
 That also beat analysts' estimates.